DARIAEngineering/dcaf_case_management/README.md

 ### Docker

 We've dockerized this app, to manage the dependencies and save us all the headache.
-If you've got [Docker installed already](https://docs.docker.com/engine/installation/), you can be up and running with two commands:
+If you've got [Docker installed already](https://docs.docker.com/engine/installation/), you can be up and running with three commands:
+* `docker-compose build`
 * `docker-compose run web rake db:seed # to populate the database`
 * `docker-compose up`